GliozzoJ/missSNF/README.md

-# A multimodal patient similarity network integration approach to handle completely missing data sources
+# miss-SNF: a multimodal patient similarity network integration approach to handle completely missing data sources

 Precision medicine leverages patient-specific data to improve prevention, diagnosis, prognosis and treatment of diseases.
 Advancing precision medicine requires the non-trivial integration of complex, heterogeneous and potentially high-dimensional data sources, such as multi-omics and clinical data.
-However, these datasets are frequently incomplete, with one or more sources missing for subsets of patients.
-Although data fusion approaches handling entirely missing sources showed their promise, their applicability remains limited, as they are typically designed and/or evaluated solely for clustering or classification tasks.
+In literature several  approaches have been proposed to manage missing data, but usually limited to the recovery of subsets of features for a subset of patients.
+A largely overlooked problem is the integration of multiple sources of data when one or more of them are completely missing for a subset of patients, a relatively common condition  in clinical practice.

+We propose miss-Similarity Network Fusion (miss-SNF), a novel general-purpose data integration approach designed to manage completely missing data in the context of patient similarity networks.
+Miss-SNF integrates incomplete unimodal patient similarity networks by leveraging a non-linear message-passing strategy borrowed from the SNF algorithm.
+Miss-SNF is able to recover patient similarity even with completely missing data sources and it is ``task agnostic'', in the sense that can integrate partial data for both unsupervised and supervised prediction tasks.
-We propose miss-SNF, a novel general-purpose data integration approach designed to fuse incomplete datasets while partially reconstructing missing pairwise similarities. miss-SNF integrates incomplete unimodal patient similarity networks by leveraging the non-linear message-passing strategy of Similarity Network Fusion.
-The resulting integrated network can be utilized for both clustering and classification tasks.
-We evaluated miss-SNF on nine cancer datasets from The Cancer Genome Atlas and compared it to representative state-of-the art integration approaches.
-It showed superior performance in recovering similarities and achieved competitive clustering results, identifying patients subgroups enriched in clinically relevant variables and showing differential survival.
-Moreover, we effectively used the fused network to predict clinical outcomes of medical interest.
+We evaluated miss-SNF on nine cancer datasets from The Cancer Genome Atlas (TCGA) and compared it to representative state-of-the-art integration approaches.
+Miss-SNF showed superior performance in recovering similarities and achieved competitive clustering results, identifying patients subgroups enriched in clinically relevant variables and showing differential survival.
+Moreover, we successfully applied the integrated network with completely missing data, for the supervised prediction of the overall survival and progression free interval events.

 <div align="center">
 <img src="./man/figures/miss-SNF_logo.svg" alt="miss-SNF logo" width="275"/>